Weave Together 2027 is Coming Soon!

 What classes will be offered?

 Classes will cover a variety of looms and topics each day, with many options to choose from as you build your schedule.
-Whether you are a multi-shaft weaver or love small looms like pin, inkle, tapestry, or rigid-heddle, we’ve got classes with expert instructors that fit your interests.
+Whether you are a multi-shaft weaver or love small looms like pin, inkle, or rigid-heddle, we’ve got classes with expert instructors that fit your interests.

 How long are the classes?